-Medical marijuana is becoming an increasingly popular method for treating various types of conditions.
-In this article, we focus on how medical marijuana can interact with other medications a patient may be taking simultaneously.
-Although this area requires further exploration, we already have some evidence of both potential benefits and risks [1] associated with taking medical marijuana and medications at the same time.
+Medical marijuana is an increasingly popular way to treat various ailments.
+In this article, we focus on how medical marijuana can interact with other drugs that a patient may be taking simultaneously.
+Although this area requires further exploration, we already have some evidence of both potential benefits and risks [1] associated with simultaneous use of medical marijuana and drugs.

 What will you learn from this article?

-👉 What interactions can occur between medical marijuana and other medications?
+👉 What interactions can occur between medical marijuana and drugs?

-👉 Can medical cannabis be combined with medications for depression, thyroid, heart, or with painkillers?
+👉 Can medical cannabis be combined with antidepressants, thyroid medications, heart medications or painkillers?

-👉 Can combining medications with medical cannabis offer any benefits for patients?
+👉 Can combining drugs with medical cannabis bring any benefits to patients?

 Table of contents: